microsoft/SmartDump/README.md

     -mn    Option to captue a mini dump.
 Default setting is to capture full memory dumps.

+    -v     Enable verbose output to list frames of managed callstack like code entry address of each call which can be used to set breakpoint with -a option.

     -a     Address of breakpoint.

     -o     Output path of dump(s).